-Sometimes we are faced with this question: How to compare two columns in Excel?
+Learn how to compare two columns in Excel to highlight matches and differences using functions and conditional formatting!
 It can be a challenge to use the most effective way to reach the result.
 The chosen solution depends on user requirements and the structure of the initial data.

 For example, we can apply simple conditional formatting to highlight all the matching data points in two columns.
 Furthermore, we’ll use complex VBA functions to check the similarity between records.

 In this tutorial, we will discover several techniques to compare two columns in Excel and highlight matches and differences between them.

 Let us begin to compare two columns in Excel with some detailed tutorials.
 In this section, we’ll show you how to compare and identify which rows contain the same value and which ones are different.